How many Quick-draws?

 Short: This length of sling would be between 10cm and 15cm and would be used on solid protection, protection where the line is straight up (so no drag), or when the critical difference between (real or imagined) between breaking your legs or just brushing the ground could be ten or twenty centimetres.
 This length is also ideal when making hard moves next to the protection (if you’re a wimp) as its short length can give the impression you’re on a top rope!

-Medium: These are your meat and veg draws, not being too short, nor two long, and around 17cm to 25cm.
+Medium: These are your meat and veg draws, not being too short, nor too long, and around 17cm to 25cm.

 Long: 30cm slings are ideal for long pitches and critical gear (such as wires or finely placed cams), being long enough to move easily and take up the shock and knots as you climb above.
-These should be open slings made from thin dyneema (I like 8mm ones), so you can larks foot fixed pegs, loop small spikes or thread holes.
-Although these may make you look a bit nerdy, or like a beginier, this length is ideal for trad climbing.
+These should be open slings made from thin Dyneema (I like 8mm ones), so you can larks foot fixed pegs, loop small spikes or thread holes.
+Although these may make you look a bit nerdy, or as a beginner, this length is ideal for trad climbing.

-Alpine: These are 60cm 6mm or 8mm dyneema slings that are formed up to make an ‘alpine draw’, allowing you the maximum extension on protection, as well as using them on spikes, belays, threads, pegs and critical pieces.
-These long draws should also be used to created ‘nested runners’, where you have two or more pieces close together (say before a run out section), with the sling clove hitched to both pieces, equalised and clipped in with a locker or both its carabiners back to back (safer than a locker).
-You can add a 120cm 8mm dyneema sling as a draw but this tends to be best racked on the back of your harness with a 240cm dyneema sling, as it’s rare to need a 120cm sling as a draw, and that one sling takes up twice the space of a 60cm one.
+Alpine: These are 60cm 6mm or 8mm Dyneema slings that are formed up to make an ‘alpine draw’, allowing you the maximum extension on protection, as well as using them on spikes, belays, threads, pegs and critical pieces.
+These long draws should also be used to create ‘nested runners’, where you have two or more pieces close together (say before a run-out section), with the sling clove hitched to both pieces, equalised and clipped in with a locker or both its carabiners back to back (safer than a locker).
+You can add a 120cm 8mm Dyneema sling as a draw but this tends to be best racked on the back of your harness with a 240cm Dyneema sling, as it’s rare to need a 120cm sling as a draw, and that one sling takes up twice the space of a 60cm one.